What to shower the bride and groom with on their wedding day ?

 You can create petal cones from any style of paper, I’ve seen music sheets used, transparent paper, pages from favourite books.
 For paper to match your theme, visit a specialist paper shop, scrapbooking shop (even Officeworks has a wide range of pretty paper), print your names and the wedding date to match your invitations, so easy to make.
 Brown paper cups can be used, these are easily bought as is and an easy option.

 For absolute ease on the day, these can be ordered through your ceremony set up company who will be happy to create and personalise yours to match your theme.
-On the Sunshine Coast Cloud Nine Weddings and First Class Functions.

-Your petal cones can be handed to the guests during your register signing so they don’t have to hold them throughout the service and they don’t throw them at the wrong time!
+Your rose petal cones can be handed to the guests during your register signing so they don’t have to hold them throughout the service and they don’t throw them at the wrong time!
 They can also look gorgeous hung with ribbon on the chairs.

 One of my bride and groom’s used small BEACH BALLS as confetti !! how cool